This week’s guest is Andrew Evans from National Geographic.

 My trip to South Africa was sponsored by South Africa Tourism

-8 Things You Might Not Have Known About South Africa
+8 Facts You Might Not Have Known About South Africa

-I’m off to South Africa today so I thought it would be fun to share some of the things I’ve picked up in my research:
+I’m off to South Africa today so I thought it would be fun to share some of the facts I’ve picked up in my research:

 - The world’s first heart transplant was performed in Cape Town at Groote Schuur Hospital in 1967 by Dr. Christiaan Barnard.
 In addition to having performed the first heart transplant, he also performed the first heart/lung transplant.
 The donor of the first heart transplant was a white girl who also had her kidneys donated to a black recipient, which was extremely controversial at the time.